cocotb/cocotb/docs/source/pytest.rst

         return hdl

-:deco:`!pytest.mark.cocotb`
+:py:deco:`!pytest.mark.cocotb`
 ===========================

-The plugin provides the marker :deco:`!pytest.mark.cocotb` which allows to configure all aspects of cocotb test and cocotb runner.
+The plugin provides the marker :py:deco:`!pytest.mark.cocotb` which allows to configure all aspects of cocotb test and cocotb runner.

 .. code:: python